oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/samoa.md

 mixed legal system of English common law and customary law; judicial review of legislative acts with respect to fundamental rights of the citizen

 ### 憲法
-- `history`: several previous (preindependence); latest 1 January 1962
+- `歷史`: several previous (preindependence); latest 1 January 1962
-- `amendments`: proposed as an act by the Legislative Assembly; passage requires at least two-thirds majority vote by the Assembly membership in the third reading - provided at least 90 days have elapsed since the second reading, and assent of the chief of state; passage of amendments affecting constitutional articles on customary land or constitutional amendment procedures also requires at least two-thirds majority approval in a referendum; amended several times, last in 2020
+- `修正`: proposed as an act by the Legislative Assembly; passage requires at least two-thirds majority vote by the Assembly membership in the third reading - provided at least 90 days have elapsed since the second reading, and assent of the chief of state; passage of amendments affecting constitutional articles on customary land or constitutional amendment procedures also requires at least two-thirds majority approval in a referendum; amended several times, last in 2020

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Samoa
+- `血統公民身份`: at least one parent must be a citizen of Samoa
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 5 years
+- `入籍的居留要求`: 5 years

 ### 選舉權
 21 years of age; universal

 ### 行政部門
-- `chief of state`: TUIMALEALI'IFANO Va’aletoa Sualauvi II (since 21 July 2017)
+- `國家元首`: TUIMALEALI'IFANO Va’aletoa Sualauvi II (since 21 July 2017)
-- `head of government`: Prime Minister FIAME Naomi Mata’afa (since 24 May 2021)
+- `政府首腦`: Prime Minister FIAME Naomi Mata’afa (since 24 May 2021)
-- `cabinet`: Cabinet appointed by the chief of state on the advice of the prime minister
+- `内閣`: Cabinet appointed by the chief of state on the advice of the prime minister
-- `elections/appointments`: chief of state indirectly elected by the Legislative Assembly to serve a 5-year term (2-term limit); election last held on 23 August 2022 (next to be held in 2026); following legislative elections, the leader of the majority party is usually appointed prime minister by the chief of state, approved by the Legislative Assembly
+- `選舉/任命`: chief of state indirectly elected by the Legislative Assembly to serve a 5-year term (2-term limit); election last held on 23 August 2022 (next to be held in 2026); following legislative elections, the leader of the majority party is usually appointed prime minister by the chief of state, approved by the Legislative Assembly
-- `election results`: TUIMALEALI'IFANO Va’aletoa Sualauvi II (independent) unanimously reelected by the Legislative Assembly
+- `選舉結果`: TUIMALEALI'IFANO Va’aletoa Sualauvi II (independent) unanimously reelected by the Legislative Assembly

 ### 立法部門
-- `description`: unicameral Legislative Assembly or Fono (54 seats); members from single-seat constituencies directly elected by simple majority vote, with a minimum 10% representation of women in the Assembly required; members serve 5-year terms)
+- `描述`: unicameral Legislative Assembly or Fono (54 seats); members from single-seat constituencies directly elected by simple majority vote, with a minimum 10% representation of women in the Assembly required; members serve 5-year terms)
-- `elections`: election last held on 9 April 2021 (next election to be held in 2026)
+- `選舉`: election last held on 9 April 2021 (next election to be held in 2026)
-- `election results`: percent of vote by party - HRPP 55%, FAST 37%, TSP 3%, independent 5%; seats by party – 35 FAST, HRPP 18, independent 1; composition - men 47, women 7, percentage women 13%*_issue_**_issue_*
+- `選舉結果`: percent of vote by party - HRPP 55%, FAST 37%, TSP 3%, independent 5%; seats by party – 35 FAST, HRPP 18, independent 1; composition - men 47, women 7, percentage women 13%*_issue_**_issue_*

 ### 司法部門
-- `highest court(s)`: Court of Appeal (consists of the chief justice and 2 Supreme Court judges and meets once or twice a year); Supreme Court (consists of the chief justice and several judges)
+- `最高法院`: Court of Appeal (consists of the chief justice and 2 Supreme Court judges and meets once or twice a year); Supreme Court (consists of the chief justice and several judges)
-- `judge selection and term of office`: chief justice appointed by the chief of state upon the advice of the prime minister; other Supreme Court judges appointed by the Judicial Service Commission, a 3-member body chaired by the chief justice and includes the attorney general and an appointee of the Minister of Justice; judges normally serve until retirement at age 68
+- `法官遴選和任期`: chief justice appointed by the chief of state upon the advice of the prime minister; other Supreme Court judges appointed by the Judicial Service Commission, a 3-member body chaired by the chief justice and includes the attorney general and an appointee of the Minister of Justice; judges normally serve until retirement at age 68
-- `subordinate courts`: District Court; Magistrates' Courts; Land and Titles Courts; village fono or village chief councils
+- `下級法院`: District Court; Magistrates' Courts; Land and Titles Courts; village fono or village chief councils

 ### 政黨
 Fa'atuatua i le Atua Samoa ua Tasi or FAST Human Rights Protection Party or HRPP Tautua Samoa Party or TSP